Wiring Up a Telecaster Three-Way Switch

 The three-way switch that you’ll use is something that you should put a bit of consideration into as well.
 There are several kinds on the market.
 Fender, Ernie Ball, and Dimarzio make their own, and there are dozens of third-party models.
 You want a two-stage, three-position, Lever switch.
 It is called a two-stage because it has two rows of four tabs to which you can solder your wires.
 You want to buy the highest quality you can find as this is a part that often wears out.

 A stock three-way Tele switch has two stages, each with four soldering lugs.
 Lugs 1, 2, and 3 are the switchables, while lug A is the common one.
 For each position on the lever, a lug on each stage is connected to its respective common.

-Before we can go further we need to solder some jumper wires to the three-way switch.
-If we align the switch so the Common is first we could label the tabs of Stage 1: C, 1, 2, 3 and the tabs of Stage 2: 1, 2, 3, C.
+Before we can go further, we need to solder some jumper wires to the three-way switch.
+If we align the switch so the Common is first, we can label the tabs of Stage 1: C, 1, 2, 3 and the tabs of Stage 2: 1, 2, 3, C.

-Solder a wire from Tab 2 of the Volume control to the tip of the output jack.
+- Solder a wire from Tab 2 of the Volume control to the tip of the output jack.

 - Solder a wire from the sleeve of the output jack to the back of the Volume control.